What is a Beneficiary?

 Can a spouse override my life insurance beneficiary?

-Situations like these can lead to confusion and potential legal battles over your assets.
+Situations like this can lead to confusion and potential legal battles over your assets.
 The best way to make sure there are no mistakes and that most eventualities are covered is to consult a life insurance agent or an estate attorney.

 Can I change my designated beneficiary later on?

 Usually, it’s a simple process to change your life insurance beneficiary, and you’re encouraged to keep your beneficiaries up-to-date as your life changes.
 There are certain legal instances when a beneficiary cannot be changed, but these are rare.
-If you’re unsure how to update your policies, an agent will be able to point you in the proper direction.
+If you’re unsure of how to update your policies, an agent will be able to point you in the proper direction.

-When should I consider updating my beneficiary?
+When should I consider updating my beneficiaries?

-We also understand this is not something you think about every day, and it shouldn’t be.
+We also understand that this is not something you think about every day, and it shouldn’t be.
 So, we recommend adding a yearly calendar reminder to check in and consider your options.

 Am I a life insurance beneficiary?